danstod/flockcover-task1/README.md

 I used javascript to build a solution quickly but if many features were requested in future I would consider rewriting in Typescript or another statically typed solution like FlowJS.

-Also, the retry logic is simplistic and there may be better solutions for this so this is something that should be reviewed.
+The retry logic is simplistic and there may be better solutions for this so this is something that should be reviewed.

+Request validation could be improved and moved into a separate module and should be if additional routes are implemented.

 # How to run